Laura Elizabeth Ingalls Wilder

 |Wilder House in De Smet, SD|

-Although there is much controversy over some works which Laura Ingalls Wilder’s daughter, Rose, supposedly claimed to collaborate on, the brilliance and importance of the books far outweigh second guessing what might be truthful or false claims.
+Although there is much controversy over some works, which Laura Ingalls Wilder’s daughter, Rose, supposedly claimed to collaborate on with her mother, the brilliance and importance of the books far outweigh second guessing what might be truthful or false claims.

 Laura Ingalls Wilder is considered a literary legend.
 School-age children have been enthralled with the series for decades.
 I was one of them.